A Level Art & Design / Fine Art

 After completion of Component 2, you and your teacher will put up an exhibition of your work to be moderated. - the deadline for work to be exhibited is 1st May.

-To take A-Level Art students need to have a Grade 5 or above in GCSE Art.
+To take A-Level Art students need to have a Grade 6 or above in GCSE Art.
 They will need a good English Language GCSE Grade.
-Enthusiasm, drive and commitment are essential as is the ability to do independent study.
+Enthusiasm, drive and commitment are essential as is the ability to do independent study and research.
 Good observational skills are also essential.

 How is your work assessed?